• Features

 How to use Omnisend to maximize your Shopify email deliverability

-Omnisend is one of the highest-rated Shopify email marketing apps because it addresses the deliverability gaps in basic email tools like Shopify Email, which lack the necessary infrastructure for consistent inbox placement at scale.
+Omnisend is one of the highest-rated Shopify email marketing apps for helping keep your Shopify emails out of spam.
+It addresses the deliverability gaps in basic email tools and other Shopify Email alternatives, which is essential for avoiding Shopify spam email issues.

 Built-in authentication and monitoring